If you can't find the answer to what you are trying to do here, please send us an email at heii@heiioncall.com. We're happy to help!

 for most applications.

-Note that we use a HEAD
+Note that by default we use a HEAD

 request to query your endpoint while economizing on bandwidth usage.
 Per RFC 7231 section 4.3.2, The HEAD method is identical to GET except that the server MUST NOT send a message body in the response